Information for Applicant Centres

 - There must be at least one suitably qualified and experienced invigilator for each group of up to 25 candidates.

-- Invigilators must be given and have read the current version of the Secure Administration Instructions before the date of the test (a copy of these instructions will be sent to you prior to the test date and available online from early September.
+- Invigilators must be given and have read the current version of the test instructions booklet before the date of the test - a copy of these instructions will be sent to you prior to the test date and available online from early September.
 You must ensure that invigilators are familiar with the form, conduct and timing of the test.

 - Invigilators must be adults experienced in the administration of the tests.
 They must not be current students at the centre and must not be related to any candidates taking the test.